BabishShrestha/todo_bloc/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 <h2>Acknowledgments</h2>

 Special thanks to the Flutter community for their support and inspiration.
+Thanks to https://www.youtube.com/@dbestech for in the depth tutorial.

 Feel free to explore the app, and we hope it enhances your task management experience!
 If you have any questions or issues, please open a GitHub issue.